kreuzwerker/m1-terraform-provider-helper/README.md

 m1-terraform-provider-helper install hashicorp/vault -v v2.10.0 # Install and compile
 ```

+### Debugging Installation Problems

+The `install` commands relies on an internal `buildCommands` map to find the correct build command for an provider.
+If the command is not correct, you can provide a custom build command by using the `--build-command` flag.
+See [Providing custom build commands](#providing-custom-build-commands) for more details.
+In order to find the correct build command, please take a look at the documentation of the provider you are trying to install.

+The `m1-terraform-provider-helper` downloads the source code of the provider to `$HOME/.m1-terraform-provider-helper`, which means you can actually play around with the source code and try to compile it yourself.

 ### Terraform Lockfile handling

 tl;dr: Use `m1-terraform-provider-helper lockfile upgrade` to add the checksum of all used local providers to your projects `.terraform.lock.hcl`.
 Use the `--help` flag to see all available options for specifying input and output directories.